thwowu/BDPA_Assign3_TWU/README.md

 comparison | number of performed comparisons | execution time
 ------------ | ------------- | -------------
-a| 530878 | 10 mins 29 secs
+a| 530,878 | 10 mins 29 secs
-b| 530878 | 9 mins 35 secs
+b| 1,664 | 1 mins 41 secs

 Although having the same number of performed comparisons, I have less executation time in problem B.

-In the code, the problem A and problem B have the exactly same amount of pairs candidates that ran through counter.
-That was why I have the same number of performed comparisons.
-However, the biggest difference causing the time executation is that, in problem B, the cost in computing addAll, and retainAll.
+In the code, the problem A and problem B have the very different amount of pairs candidates that ran through counter.
+The biggest difference causing the time executation are two reasons.
+First of all, comparing to the A, without the contrainst of appointing the content of mapping output, in B, I do not need to read in rawinput.csv in each reducer for mapping out the corpus.
+Instead, I can directly take the corpus from my reducer's key, so that my reducer only focus on checking comparison after certain if functions I define at the beggining.
+Seconly, in problem B, the cost in computing addAll, and retainAll.
 These two functions take much less words to perform the jobs in problem B than in problem A, because the size of the HashSet has been reduced shorter by the equation.

-As a result, problem B has much less time wasted on Jaccard Similiarity function than the time in problem A, benefit from below equation.
+As a result, problem B has much less time wasted on Jaccard Similiarity function than the time in problem A, benefit from below equation and the simplied corpus mapping method implemented in B.
 ```
 |d| - [t |d|] + 1
 ```